UN Volunteer Emergency Doctor Zainalabdeen Al-Gafri talking to a UNDP staff beneficiary at the UN clinic in Hodeida, Yemen.

 - Learning support for candidates and UN Volunteers during recruitment and onboarding.

-- LinkedIn Learning, Coursera, Rosetta Stone, UNITAR, and Volunteer Coaching.
+- LinkedIn Learning, Coursera, Rosetta Stone, UNITAR, Volunteer Coaching, UNLPE and more.
 Personalized, on-demand and in-time learning for individual learning and work needs that can be applied immediately at the workplace.

 Day-to-day leave management is the responsibility of the host entity.
 Approval of leave is subject to host entity approval and exigencies of services per entitlement.